waku-org/specs/README.md

 create a pull request to begin discussion.
 There is no format/template for accepted specifications to the Waku RFC.

-New specifications that are considered a proof of concept, should provide some implementation to help discussion.
-If rough consensus is reached, the specification could be considered to receive a draft status at the Vac RFC repository.
+New specifications are considered a proof of concept, once a rough consensus is reached towards stabilzition, the specification may be considered to receive the draft status and further discussion will continue on the [Vac RFC-Index](https://github.com/vacp2p/rfc-index) repository.

 **NOTE:** Specifications located in this repository should be considered not production ready.
-Discussion should be conducted with the intention of maturing the specification.
+Discussion should be conducted with the intention of maturing each specifications.

 Head over to the [Vac RFC-Index](https://github.com/vacp2p/rfc-index) repository where other Waku specifcations live.